Kneecap Dislocation (patella dislocation)

 The medial patellofemoral ligament is a fibrous structure that runs from the inner aspect of the kneecap to the inner aspect of the thigh bone.
 It is said to provide up to 60% of the stability to the kneecap in a normal shaped knee and has to rupture to allow the kneecap to dislocate.

-I reconstruct this ligament using keyhole surgery and use a single hamstring tendon as the graft.
+We reconstruct this ligament using keyhole surgery and use a single hamstring tendon as the graft.
 Repair of the ligament alone is seldom successful.
 This is an extremely effective operation in the right situation.
-I have the largest series of this operation in the UK and have presented and published my results.
+We have the largest series of this operation in the UK and have presented and published my results.

 In people in whom the groove on the front of the thigh bone has failed to develop, a bump rather than groove will be present resulting in a high chance of recurrent dislocations of the kneecap off the outside of the bump.
 The logical solution is to create a groove rather than try to hold the kneecap on top of the bump.
 This operation to create a groove is called a trochleoplasty.
 It is a highly specialised operation done by a handful of surgeons across the world.
-I have the second largest world series of this operation and have again published my results.
 93% of patients would have the operation again and would recommend it to others.
 A number of different operations have been grouped under the umbrella term of trochleoplasty and care must be taken when researching these.

 Tibial tubercle osteotomy